docker/cli/docs/reference/commandline/pull.md

-If you are behind an HTTP proxy server, for example in corporate settings, before open a connect to registry, you may need to configure the Docker daemon's proxy settings, using the `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.
-To set these environment variables on a host using `systemd`, refer to the [control and configure Docker with systemd](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) for variables configuration.
+If you are behind an HTTP proxy server, for example in corporate settings, before open a connect to registry, you may need to configure the Docker daemon's proxy settings, refer to the [dockerd command-line reference](dockerd.md#proxy-configuration) for details.

 ### Concurrent downloads